-- Areas of contamination buried beneath cleaner sediment (i.e., sediment with concentrations less than remedial action levels [RALs]) that do not require remedial action - Areas where a thin layer of sand/gravel were placed over contaminated sediment as part of a pilot study to evaluate enhanced natural recovery amended with activated carbon (referred to as the ENR/AC Pilot Study) - Structural offset areas, where an area-specific technology in the form of a sandy gravel cover will be used
+- Areas of contamination buried beneath cleaner sediment that does not require remedial action (i.e., sediment with concentrations less than remedial action levels [RALs]) - Areas where a thin layer of sand/gravel or sand/gravel amended with activated carbon (AC) was placed over contaminated sediment as part of a pilot study to evaluate enhanced natural recovery amended with AC (referred to as the ENR/AC Pilot Study) - Structural offset areas, where an area-specific technology in the form of a sandy gravel cover will be used

-Section 2 of this appendix discusses the transport potential of dissolved phase PCBs in areas not requiring remedial action (i.e., RAL exceedances) but where contamination is potentially buried beneath cleaner surface sediments adjacent to remedial action areas (RAAs).
-This evaluation addressed two specific core locations, per U.S. Environmental Protection Agency (EPA) input, and two conservative representative locations where there is potential for buried contamination outside of the adjacent RAAs.
-This section also describes two sensitivity analyses that were conducted-the first to understand the impact of sedimentation and the second to identify the maximum theoretical buried contamination concentration that could exist without exceeding the RAL at the surface within 100 years.
+Section 2 of this appendix discusses the transport potential of dissolved phase PCBs in areas not requiring remedial action (i.e., areas without RAL exceedances) but where contamination is potentially buried beneath cleaner surface sediments adjacent to remedial action areas (RAAs).
+This evaluation addressed two specific sediment core locations, per U.S. Environmental Protection Agency (EPA) input, and two conservative representative locations where there is potential for buried contamination outside of the adjacent RAAs.
+This section also describes two sensitivity analyses that were conducted-the first to understand the impact of sedimentation and the second to identify the maximum theoretical buried contamination concentration that could exist without resulting in an exceedance of the RAL at the surface within 100 years.